nixworks/public/news/2010/05/24/israel-president-of-israel-shimon-peres-denies-a-claims-that-there-was-an-alleged-nuclear-pact-between-israel-and-south-africa.md

 ### [2010-05-24](/news/2010/05/24/index.md)

-# Israel:.
-President of Israel Shimon Peres denies a claims that there was an alleged nuclear pact between Israel and South Africa.
+# Israel:: President of Israel Shimon Peres denies a claims that there was an alleged nuclear pact between Israel and South Africa.

 Australia expels an Israel diplomat after a probe blames Israel for the use of forged passports in the murder of a Hamas man.